Sponsor Licence Application Guidance

 However, the Home Office will require the company to provide evidence to show that the employment of migrant workers is necessary.

-There are two routes for two sponsor licence applications:
+There are two routes for the sponsor licence applications:

 Depending on which, the sponsor licence application depends on the nature of work the employee will be doing.